Masters of Design – a visit to the Bauhaus buildings in Dessau

 For anybody interested in modern architecture,visiting the Bauhaus museums in Dessau is a must.
 After all, the Bauhaus ideas have influenced numerous architects and design movements.
 They range from close neighbours like Gerrit Rietveld in the Netherlands to far-away places.
 For instance, the Egyptian architect Hassan Fathy modelled his mud-brick town of New Gourna on Bauhaus principles!
 Besides the school and the master houses, both belonging to the UNESCO World Heritage, there are several other Bauhaus buildings in Dessau.
 With a guided tour you can also visit the famous Gropius room, which is otherwise off-limits.

-How to get to the Dessau Bauhaus buildings?
+How to get to Dessau for a visit to the Bauhaus buildings?

-You can reach Dessau conveniently by train; the town itself is easily walkable and the sightseeing spots signed out from the station.
+You can reach Dessau conveniently by train; the town itself is easily walkable.
+Towards the Bauhaus buildings and the sightseeing spots there are signs from the station.

 2 Comments